airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.01_github.md

 ----------------------------------

-The program we entered in the last section had an infinite loop, and could be easily stopped using control-c.
+The program we entered in the last section had an infinite loop, and could be easily stopped using `control-c`.
 Other programs may simply abort or finish with errors.
-In these cases, control-c doesn't help, because by the time you press control-c, the program is already finished.
-To fix this, you need to set *breakpointsbreakpoints*.
+In these cases, `control-c` doesn't help, because by the time you press `control-c`, the program is already finished.
+To fix this, you need to set *breakpoints*.
 A breakpoint is a place in the source code that you have marked to indicate to the debugger that it should stop the program when it hits that point.

-To set breakpointsbreakpoints you have to set them up before you run the program.
-Before issuing the `run` command, you can set up breakpoints using the `breakbreak` command.
-For example, to break on line 27, issue the command `break 27`.
-Then, when the program crosses line 27, it will stop running, and print out the current line and instruction.
+To set breakpoints you have to set them up before you run the program.
+Before issuing the `run` command, you can set up breakpoints using the `break` command.
+For example, to break on line 25, issue the command `break 25`.
+Then, when the program crosses line 25, it will stop running, and print out the current line and instruction.
 You can then step through the program from that point and examine registers and memory.
 To look at the lines and line numbers of your program, you can simply use the command `l`.
 This will print out your program with line numbers a screen at a time.

+    GNU gdb (GDB) 10.1
+    For help, type "help".
+    Reading symbols from ./maximum...

+    (gdb) break 25
+    Breakpoint 1 at 0x401005: file maximum.s, line 25.

+    (gdb) run
+    Starting program: /home/johnnyb/maximum
+    Breakpoint 1, _start () at maximum.s:25
+    warning: Source file is more recent than executable.
+    25          movl data_items(,%edi,4), %eax   # Load the first byte of data.

+    (gdb) l
+    20          .section .text
+    21              .globl _start
+    22
+    23      _start:
+    24          movl $0, %edi       # Move 0 into the index register.
+    25          movl data_items(,%edi,4), %eax  # Load first byte of data.
+    26          movl %eax, %ebx     # Since this is the first item, 27                              # %eax is the biggest.
+    28      start_loop:             # Start loop.
+    29          cmpl $0, %eax       # Check to see if we've hit the end.

 When dealing with functions, you can also break on the function names.
 For example, in the factorial program in [Chapter 4.
 All About